-The Cabinet requested to resolve that the report be noted and to ratify the significant decisions taken by officers since the "lockdown" came into force, set out in the Schedule to this Report.
+The Cabinet are asked to note this Report and to ratify the significant decisions taken by officers since 18 May 2020, set out in the Schedule to this Report.

 3. The Slough Joint Wellbeing Strategy, the JSNA and the Five Year Plan